edwhu/suika_rl/README.md

 5. Expose the package for python import. `export PYTHONPATH=/home/edward/projects/suika_rl`
 6. To see how to use the env, run `python demo_async_vec_env.py`.

+## Desired Improvements
+- The environment transition takes about 0.5 seconds to complete.
+This makes data collection slow.
+To fix, we should speed up the animations and physics.

 ## Acknowledgements